Jimcumming/yulife-test/RECOMMENDATIONS.md

 ### CICD
 Copy only build folder to nginx container, not whole application.

+Docker image should not run as root and ideally be built so it's compeltely 'rootless'

 Had to add `docker build --platform amd64` to build-container.sh script to allow for M1 mac compatibility

 Build container script should ideally use --frozen-lockfile to ensure build is deterministic